Darion/links/music.md

 * [TidalCycles](https://tidalcycles.org/Welcome) is free/open source software, that allows you to make patterns with code, whether live coding music at algoraves or composing in the studio
 * [FoxDot](https://foxdot.org/) - Live coding with Python and SuperCollider

+## Software

+- [ORCA](https://100r.co/site/orca.html) - Orca is an esoteric programming language, designed to create procedural sequencers in which each letter of the alphabet is an operation

 ## Music Theory

 * [Music Theory for Musicians and Normal People](http://tobyrush.com/theorypages/)